sdpython/mlprodict/_doc/sphinxdoc/source/index.rst

     HISTORY

-*mlprodict* explores couple of ways to compute predictions faster than the library used to build the machine learning model.
+*mlprodict* explores couple of ways to compute predictions faster than the library used to build the machine learned model, mostly :epkg:`scikit-learn` which is optimized for training, which is equivalent to batch predictions.
 One way is to convert the prediction function into :epkg:`C`.

 .. runpython::